 List of Private Hot Springs in CO

 These hot springs all offer lodging accommodations and are open to overnight guests only.
-They don’t permit day visitors, except for Waunita Hot Springs, which does from time to time, please call that Gunnison County resort ahead of time.
+They don’t permit day visitors, except for Waunita Hot Springs and Aqua Hot Spring, which do from time to time, please call that former Gunnison County resort and latter Chaffee County vacation rental ahead of time.
 Reserve your private hot springs adventure today.

 Map of Hot Springs in CO